onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

 ## Four questions Keen IO can answer for you ##

-With this basic analytics set up, you can start answering important questions about your site's traffic.
+With basic analytics set up, you can start answering important questions about your site's traffic.

 * What kinds of content do people like?